 This trade off will be identified and measured.
 We will use best practice insights to inform the strategic deliverables and measurements of outcomes, both fiscal and social.
-Through delivering effective social, economic, and environmental benefits for the Tāmaki community, TRC will become a world leader of regeneration: an organisation that will learn, grow, and share its knowledge.
+In 2017, We partnered with the University of Otago Wellington to develop a long-term Evaluation Framework and Plan for Tāmaki.
+This evaluation framework and plan is now being implemented and will allow us to measure the impact of our activities on outcomes of the local population, over time.